-Head of Department: Ms S. Rahman
+Head of Department: Mrs S Rahman Exam Board: OCR

 Students earn two GCSEs with the same grade in each.
+Who is it suitable for?

-- All students who can achieve grade 9 1 at GCSE. - All students who want to study at post 16 - All students who want to do a post 16 science course
+- All students who can achieve Grade 9 1 at GCSE. - All students who want to study at post-16 - All students who want to do a post-16 science course

-Biology Chemistry Physics B1: Cell level systems C1: Particles P1: Matter B2: Scaling up C2: Elements, compounds and mixtures P2: Forces B3: Organism level systems C3: Chemical reactions P3: Electricity and magnetism B4: Community level systems C4: Predicting and identifying reactions and products P4: Waves and radioactivity B5: Genes, inheritance and selection C5: Monitoring and controlling chemical reactions P5: Energy B6: Global changes C6: Global challenges P6: Global Challenges
+BIOLOGY CHEMISTRY PHYSICS B1: Cell level systems C1: Particles P1: Matter B2: Scaling up C2: Elements, compounds and mixtures P2: Forces B3:Organism level systems C3: Chemical reactions P3: Electricity and magnetism B4: Community level systems C4: Predicting and identifying reactions and products P4: Waves and radioactivity B5: Genes, inheritance and selection C5: Monitoring and controlling chemical reactions P5: Energy B6: Global changes C6: Global challenges P6: Global challenges